awietek/ed_basics/README.rst

 Exercises
 -------------
-The exercises can be found on the manuscript
+The exercises can be found on the manuscript `exercises.pdf <exercises/exercises.pdf>`

 Developer
 -------------